SenseNet/docs.sensenet.com/content/tutorials/maintenance/backup-restore.md

 sensenet does not have a dedicated API or tool for creating a database backup.
 You can use any tool that is capable of creating a backup of a SQL Server database.

 ## Restore
 When you have a backup of the index and the database, you can restore the repository to the state it was in when you created the backup.
-In contrast to the backup process, the repository should be fully stopped during the restore process.
+In contrast to the backup process, **the repository should be stopped** (all web apps) during the restore process.

 Restoring the database works the same way as in any other SQL Server database.
 You can use any tool that is capable of restoring a SQL Server database.

-Restoring the index means copying the index folder back to the App_Data folder of the site.
+Restoring the index means copying the index folder back to the App_Data folder where it was backed up from.
+In case of a local index this means all web app instances, not just the backup source.
+In case of a search service index, you need to copy the index folder to the App_Data folder of the search service.

 After restoring these components you can restart the site.
 If there was a huge time gap between the index and database backups, the index will need some time to catch up with the database.

 ### Restoring without an index
 If you only have a database backup, you can still restore the repository.
 In this case the index will be rebuilt from the database.
 This is a much slower process than restoring the index from a backup, but it is still possible.
 Just start the site with an empty index folder and the index will be rebuilt automatically.

+> This is **not recommended** for huge repositories as it can take hours to rebuild the index from the database.